dailydotdev/docs/docs/customize-your-feed/preferences.md

 ## Open link in new tab

-The default setting in daily.dev is that links to articles are opened in a new tab.
-However, if you turn this toggle switch `off`, daily.dev will open article in your current tab.
+The default setting in daily.dev is that links to posts are opened in a new tab.
+However, if you turn this toggle switch `off`, daily.dev will open post in your current tab.

 ## Show custom shortcuts